 VIPs have been used where no sewer pipes are present close to the stand.

 Motaung (53) was born in Evaton and has lived there her entire life.
+She is unemployed and would not have had the means to pay for a connection to the waterborne sewer network herself.

 She said the newly installed toilet outside her home has made a remarkable difference to her life.